xd009642/streamer-template/doc/02_audio_decoding.md

 For different resamplers a different testing strategy has to be considered, comparing resampled audio can be unreasonably hard!
 Resamplers can do all manner of things to make audio try to sound better or run faster.
-One example is some resampling algorithms utilise dithering (application of low altitude noise).
+An example is some resampling algorithms utilise dithering (application of low altitude noise).
-If you are decreasing the fidelity of audio dithering can reduce the presence of quantisation noise and the audio equivalent of JPEG blocking artefacts.
+When decreasing the fidelity of audio dithering can reduce the presence of quantisation noise and the audio equivalent of JPEG blocking artefacts.